Assassin's Creed Revelations: Marketing and release

 Ubisoft announced a PlayStation Network timed exclusive multiplayer beta for Assassin's Creed Revelations on August 10, 2011.
-The beta began on September 3, 2011, and finished September 17, 2011, exclusively for PlayStation Plus and Uplay members on PlayStation 3.
+The beta began on September 3, 2011, and finished on September 17, 2011, exclusively for PlayStation Plus and Uplay members on PlayStation 3.
 On September 8, the multiplayer beta opened to everyone with a PSN account.
 The beta offered access to nine characters (The Sentinel, The Vanguard, The Guardian, The Vizier, The Thespian, The Deacon, The Bombardier, The Trickster, The Champion – all boasting different abilities), three maps (Knight's Hospital, Antioch, Galata) and four playable modes (the previously seen Wanted and Manhunt options joined by new Deathmatch and Artifact Assault variants).

-Media Molecule announced on November 15, 2011 that a new Ezio costume for Sackboy will be made available in LittleBigPlanet 2 to promote the launch of Assassin's Creed: Revelations.
+Media Molecule announced on November 15, 2011, that a new Ezio costume for Sackboy would be made available in LittleBigPlanet 2 to promote the launch of Assassin's Creed: Revelations.
 Those who pre-ordered through Best Buy got an exclusive multiplayer character.
 All day one copies of Revelations for the PlayStation 3 had the first Assassin's Creed bundled as part of the disc, which launched in 2007.
-Ubisoft called the announcement a "special partnership" between itself and Sony Computer Entertainment America, and that the deal only applies in Europe.
+Ubisoft called the announcement a "special partnership" between itself and Sony Computer Entertainment America, and said that the deal only applied in Europe.
 Additionally, Ubisoft released an Assassin's Creed: Revelations Avatar collection Xbox 360, which includes a Codex prop, Desmond's black hoodie, and a pet eagle.
 Also, the following outfits will be available: Ezio, Bombardier, Guardian, Sentinel, and Vanguard (female only).